-It is unclear what the expression, “putting the branch to their nose” means.
-It was either a ritual practiced during the worship of a pagan god (a sculpture has been found which suggests this) or it is an expression of disdain towards God.
-The NLT translated it as, “thumbing their noses at me.”
-Either way, it wasn’t good.
+It’s unclear what the expression, “putting the branch to their nose” means.
+It was either a ritual practised during the worship of a pagan god (a sculpture has been found which suggests this) or it’s an expression of disdain towards God.
+The NLT puts it this way, “thumbing their noses at me.”
+Either way, their attitude wasn’t good.

-This verse points out that it wasn’t just the idol worship that God objected to.
-It was also the violence (see 9:9).
-The worship of idols doesn’t produce a peaceful society.
-In fact, it seems to encourage crime.
+It wasn’t just the idol worship that God objected to, it was also the violence (see 9:9).
+The worship of idols didn’t produce a peaceful society, rather, it encouraged crime.

 Why would idol worship lead to violence?

-Perhaps because worshipping idols is a self-focussed activity.
-People worshipped idols for what they expected in return, blessing on their crops, increased income, larger families, or as a distraction from worshipping the true God, who expects a higher level of moral behaviour.
-With the focus on themselves and on the benefits they may gain by giving their alliance to pagan gods, it becomes easy to start taking advantage of others and to give free reign to anger, greed and envy.
+Perhaps because worshipping idols is a self-focused activity.
+People worshipped idols for what they expected in return, blessings on their crops, increased income, larger families, or as a distraction from worshipping the true God, who expected a higher level of moral behaviour.
+With the focus on themselves and on the benefits they may gain by giving their alliance to pagan gods, their attitude changed to taking advantage of others and giving free rein to anger, greed and envy.

-Whereas worshipping God is focussing on the bigger picture of God’s character and his purposes.
-It encourages us to have God’s attitude towards ourselves and others, as well as realizing that material blessings are only temporal.
+Whereas worshipping God focuses us on the bigger picture of God’s character and his purposes.
+Worship of the true God encourages us to have his attitude towards ourselves and others, as well as realising that material blessings are temporal.

-Worshipping God changes our priorities and helps us adopt his priorities of compassion, love and kindness which is good not only for us, but also for society.
+Worshipping God changes our priorities and helps us to adopt his priorities of compassion, love and kindness which is good not only for us but also for society.